 So, how do you get trigger more customer acquisition?
 This is still very much reliant on inbound marketing and awareness.
 But the big distinction here is conversion.

-This is a massive one for any startup, and fintechs are no different.
+This is a massive one for any startup, and startups are no different.
 Who cares if you have 100,000 visitors?
 How many of them are decision makers?

 Acquisition-based KPIs tend to be where the majority of your marketing dollars go.